Omnicell (NASDAQ:OMCL) Releases FY 2022 Earnings Guidance

 Omnicell (NASDAQ:OMCL – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.85-$4.05 for the period, compared to the consensus estimate of $3.94.
 The company issued revenue guidance of $1.39 billion-$1.41 billion, compared to the consensus revenue estimate of $1.40 billion.
 Omnicell also updated its Q3 2022 guidance to $0.93-$1.00 EPS.

-In other news, EVP Scott Peter Seidelmann sold 3,765 shares of the company’s stock in a transaction dated Thursday, June 16th.
-The shares were sold at an average price of $110.15, for a total value of $414,714.75.
-Following the sale, the executive vice president now owns 40,789 shares in the company, valued at approximately $4,492,908.35.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In other Omnicell news, EVP Scott Peter Seidelmann sold 3,765 shares of the stock in a transaction that occurred on Thursday, June 16th.
-The stock was sold at an average price of $110.15, for a total transaction of $414,714.75.
-Following the transaction, the executive vice president now owns 40,789 shares of the company’s stock, valued at approximately $4,492,908.35.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CEO Randall A. Lipps sold 13,000 shares of the stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $111.04, for a total value of $1,443,520.00.
-Following the transaction, the chief executive officer now directly owns 302,049 shares in the company, valued at approximately $33,539,520.96.
+In related news, EVP Scott Peter Seidelmann sold 3,765 shares of the business’s stock in a transaction on Thursday, June 16th.
+The stock was sold at an average price of $110.15, for a total value of $414,714.75.
+Following the completion of the sale, the executive vice president now directly owns 40,789 shares in the company, valued at approximately $4,492,908.35.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, EVP Scott Peter Seidelmann sold 3,765 shares of the business’s stock in a transaction on Thursday, June 16th.
+The stock was sold at an average price of $110.15, for a total value of $414,714.75.
+Following the completion of the sale, the executive vice president now directly owns 40,789 shares in the company, valued at approximately $4,492,908.35.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Randall A. Lipps sold 13,000 shares of the business’s stock in a transaction on Tuesday, August 16th.
+The shares were sold at an average price of $111.04, for a total value of $1,443,520.00.
+Following the completion of the sale, the chief executive officer now owns 302,049 shares of the company’s stock, valued at $33,539,520.96.
 The disclosure for this sale can be found here.
-Insiders have sold 27,765 shares of company stock valued at $3,023,465 in the last quarter.
-Company insiders own 2.76% of the company’s stock.
+Insiders sold 43,265 shares of company stock worth $4,701,960 in the last ninety days.
+2.76% of the stock is owned by company insiders.

 Omnicell Company Profile